 When applying multiple skincare products, it’s crucial to allow your skin to get acquainted with them gradually.
 If you end up using too much or too many AHA formulations at once, then it’s only going to cause skin irritation.
 The outcome of this is more noticeable wrinkles, fine lines, and even acne.

-So make sure you limit the use and buy AHA products with a lower concentration of the chemical exfoliant.
+So make sure you limit the use and buy the bets AHA products with a lower concentration of the chemical exfoliant.
 Because a higher percentage of AHA disrupts your skin’s barrier.
 And this, no doubt, does more harm than good.

 The Bottom Line